I’ve chosen a new hosting provider for all my websites. I’ve finally got IPv6 and a 85 % cost saving compared to my previous hosting provider.

-I’ve used three different virtual private server (VPS) providers in the last four years.
+I’ve used three different virtual private servers (VPS) providers in the last four years.
 The service offerings haven’t been all that great and they’ve been expensive.
 A visualized server without snapshots?
 Outrageously expensive backup plans?
 No support for IPv6?
 Unexpected downtimes?
 Forgetting to bill me for eight months?
-The providers I’ve used previously have all been based out of Norway and were offering mediocre products.
+The providers I’ve used previously have all been based in Norway and were offering mediocre products.
 Ironically, it took my own job being outsourced out of Norway for me to move my hosting needs (and thus local jobs) out of Norway.

 The best part that it costs less than the invoicing fee from the providers I used before.
 Automated backups and snapshots would more than double the cost from the Norwegian providers, but cost mere euro cents per gigabyte from DigitalOcean.

 Update (): I’ve since moved to a $10 plan from Linode.

 Update (): —and I’ve moved again to Hetzner Cloud.

 DigitalOcean has also finally set my websites up to be reachable over IPv6.
 Something I’ve wanted to have done for a few years.
 However, all my former providers are still dragging their feet over IPv6 deployment.
 I also got other networking and DNS features like DNSSEC and PTR to play with at DigitalOcean.

 You may be wondering why I’ve been so hesitant to move away from the Norwegian providers.
 As I hinted at earlier, I’ve wanted to support local technology businesses and local jobs.
 They haven’t made it easy and as you can tell I haven’t been all that satisfied with any of them.